puma13992/cinematography/README.md

   ![Empty glossary](/documentation/features/empty-glossary-unauthenticated.png)

-  - Users can search for glossary items by title.
+  - All users (authenticated or not) can search for glossary items by title.

   ![Search glossary items](/documentation/features/glossary-search.png)